CatsJuice/dockbar/README.md

 There are some problems yet to be solved:

 - [ ] SSR compatibility
   It does not work will in SSR framework like Nuxt.js.
-For now you have to render it inside `ClientOnly`.
+For now you have to render it inside `ClientOnly`, and import component asynchronously.
 - [ ] Style asynchronous loading causes a flash on init If you are not using by `iife`, it may cause a flash on init, because the style is loaded asynchronously.
 For now you could resolve this by applying a style:
   ```html